manuelamador/partial_default/README.md

-# Numerical analysis for "Reputation and Partial Default"
+# Code for "Reputation and Partial Default"

 by Manuel Amador and Christopher Phelan.